Ynglingatal: The early dating

 Krag's late dating has been challenged.
 If the saga is a late work of propaganda, it should reasonably have been concluded with Norwegian king Harald Fairhair and not by his largely unknown cousin Ragnvald Heidrumhære, whose meaning seems otherwise to have been lost after 1000.
 There are places and names in the poem that archeology has shown to have had great importance until the Viking Age, but not later, and thus should not have been stated in a more recent saga.
 Archeologist Dagfinn Skre is an advocate for these arguments.

 According to Swedish researcher Olof Sundquist, Krag bypasses clear signs of Ynglingatal on a tradition of Swedish area visible in kenning, place names and personal names.
 Cultural phenomena such as a king who goes to holy places and the memory of a warrior elite can point to ancient human migrations.
 Sundquist posits the theory that Thjodolf from Kvine composed his works in the 900s and based them on an extant tradition.
 He also said Empedocles' cosmology can hardly be argued as evidence of late dating; in that case it would be influenced by Britannia or Franks.

 The fact Snorri has reproduced the poem suggests he would probably have known about any falsification a century earlier and refrained from reproducing the erroneous text.
-Ynglingatal also inspired Eyvindr skáldaspillir's Håløygingatal, which demonstrably was written in the late 900s.
+Ynglingatal also inspired Eyvindr skáldaspillir's Háleygjatal, which demonstrably was written in the late 900s.

 Another argument for early dating comes from the Icelandic philologist Bergsveinn Birgisson, whose doctoral thesis said Ynglingatal is not supposed to be a praising poem but an entertainment poem and a warning.
 He asserts this partly based on the grotesque and often ridiculous ways the kings in the poem die—they often appear to be dishonorable, which is clearly in breach of customs of the praising poem.
 Bergsveinn says the poem is old but the meaning of the praising poem is constructed by Snorri and other scholars of the Middle Ages.
 He also says Ynglingatal was not originally a genealogy, but is about different families.
 According to Bergsveinn, the perception or construction of the poem as genealogy originates from the High Middle Ages.